Robert C. Merton: Research

-Merton's research focuses on finance theory including lifecycle finance, optimal intertemporal portfolio selection, capital asset pricing, pricing of options, risky corporate debt, loan guarantees, and other complex derivative securities.
+Merton's research focuses on finance theory, including lifecycle finance, optimal intertemporal portfolio selection, capital asset pricing, pricing of options, risky corporate debt, loan guarantees, and other complex derivative securities.
 He has also written on the operation and regulation of financial institutions.
 Merton's current academic interests include financial innovation and dynamics of institutional change, controlling the propagation of macro financial risk, and improving methods of measuring and managing sovereign risk.
 He is the author of Continuous-Time Finance, and a co-author of Cases in Financial Engineering: Applied Studies of Financial Innovation and The Global Financial System: A Functional Perspective; Finance; and Financial Economics.
 Merton was a founding co-editor of the Annual Review of Financial Economics, serving from 2009 to 2021.

 Merton has also been recognized for translating finance science into practice.
 He received the inaugural Financial Engineer of the Year Award from the International Association of Financial Engineers in 1993, which also elected him a senior fellow.
 Derivatives Strategy magazine named him to its Derivatives Hall of Fame in 1998 as did Risk magazine to its Risk Hall of Fame in 2002.
 He also received Risk's Lifetime Achievement Award for contributions to the field of risk management in 2003.
 A distinguished fellow of the Institute for Quantitative Research in Finance ('Q Group', 1997) and a fellow of the Financial Management Association (2000), Merton received the Nicholas Molodovsky Award for Outstanding Contribution to Investment Research from the CFA Institute (2003).

 His first professional association with a hedge fund came in 1968.
-His advisor at the time, Paul Samuelson, brought him on board Arbitrage Management Company (AMC), to join founder Michael Goodkin and chief executive Harry Markowitz.
+His advisor at the time, Paul Samuelson, brought him on board the Arbitrage Management Company (AMC), to join the founder, Michael Goodkin, and chief executive, Harry Markowitz.
 AMC is the first known attempt at computerized arbitrage trading.
 After a successful run as a private hedge fund, AMC was sold to Stuart & Co. in 1971.
 In 1993, Merton co-founded a hedge fund, Long-Term Capital Management, which earned high returns for four years but later lost $4.6 billion in 1998 and was bailed out by a consortium of banks and closed out in early 2000.